akononovicius/eleven-league-scheduler/README.md

 slightly modifies the results.

-If non-human teams come from different divisions (e.g., "Division 3" and "Division 3/2"), then team from a stronger division scores an additional goal.
+If non-human teams come from different divisions (e.g., "Division 3" and "Division 3/2"), then team from a higher division scores an additional goal.

 Also, red teams score additional goal if the standard die rolled 4 or more.